Applications open each fall

 You can save your application as you go and come back to it later to edit or complete it.
 You also will be asked to upload your resume so make sure you have a current one.
 Once you submit your application, you will receive a copy of your responses via email.

 As you prepare your application, other questions to ask yourself:

 - What is your vision for making your community stronger?
 What is the impact you want to have?

-- Remember, this is an opportunity to stretch beyond your comfort zone.
-Think big about the skills, connections, knowledge and experiences that would help you turn your vision into reality.
+- This is an opportunity to stretch beyond your comfort zone.
+What are the skills, connections, knowledge and experiences that will help you turn your vision into reality?

 - Talk to others about your ideas.
 Listen to their feedback and use it to strengthen your plan.

 Click here for some helpful tips for using our online application.

 Bush Fellowships are highly competitive.
 We decline lots of amazing people in our region doing amazing work.
 Because of that, we design our selection process in a way that aims to benefit everyone in their leadership journey, whether or not they become a Fellow.

 There are multiple stages to the selection process.
 See the key dates section above for specific dates.